Skip links

 August 19, 2022

-NASA, in a press conference, reveals the possible landing sites for Artemis III.
+In a press conference, NASA revealed the possible landing sites for Artemis III.
 There are 13 sites, all within 6 degrees of the lunar South Pole: Faustini Rim A, Peak Near Shackleton, Connecting Ridge, Connecting Ridge Extension, two regions on the rim of de Gerlache

 April 8, 2022